-Best Way to Come Out at Work - For Any Gender Expressed Identity.
+Best Way to Come Out at Work In Your True Gender.

 Coming out at work is scary.
 It feels terrifying.
 It gives you cold feet.
 Makes you sweat.
 Turns your stomach into knots.
 Questions your sense of identity.
 Makes you doubt yourself.

 And may fill your head with thoughts of quitting your job!

 Every imaginable account and every feeling you might feel that’s not listed above, I have personally seen and heard.
 Call it an occupational hazard.
 I like to call it “the endless reality of a gender diverse people.”

 With one exception… The reality does come to an end.
 Because eventually, everyone takes the needed steps to come out at work.

 Here is a harsh dose of reality.
 Most of us are replaceable.
 Here is another.
 The workplace is not our family or our loved ones no matter how much we feel that it is.

 Why then, are people so afraid to come out?